MasterPackager/Windows-Application-Package-Manifest/README.md

  - Do not create or modify any other registry key.

 ### Permissions
-"In Windows, there is no security if you run as admin."
+"In Windows, there is no security if you run as admin." /Sami Laiho
   - Remove the executable need for admin rights → Develop device driver instead
   - If MSIX and Windows 11
        - [App Isolation](https://github.com/microsoft/win32-app-isolation/tree/main)